pathikrit/metarest/README.md

 That is a lot of boilerplate!
 Keeping all these request models in sync with your business model and/or adding/removing fields quickly becomes difficult and cumbersome for more complicated models.

-With MetaRest, all you need to do:
+With MetaRest, all you need to do is:
 ```scala
 import com.github.pathikrit.MetaRest._